-The TOE provides specific security functionality that can be used by the Security ICEmbedded Software.
+99 The TOE provides specific security functionality that can be used by the Security IC Embedded Software.
 In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the Security IC application, against which threats the Security IC Embedded Software will use the specific security functionality.

-- ST applies the Protection policy during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 101 BSI.P.Lim_Block_Loader is dedicated to the Secure Flash Loader, and described in the BSI-CC-PP-0084-2014 package "Loader dedicated for usage in secured environment only". - ST applies the Additional Specific Security Functionality policy (AUG1.P.Add-Functions) as specified below. - 103 New Organisational Security Policies (OSPs) are defined here below: - P.Controlled-ES-Loading is related to the capability provided by the TOE to load Security IC Embedded Software into the NVM after TOE delivery, in a controlled manner, during composite product manufacturing.
-The use of this capability is optional, and depends on the customer's production organization. - P.Resp-Appl is related to the ES that is part of the evaluation, and valid in case Neslib is embbeded in the TOE.
+- 100 ST applies the Protection policy during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 101 BSI.P.Lim-Block-Loader is dedicated to the Secure Flash Loader, and described in the BSI-CC-PP-0084-2014 package "Loader dedicated for usage in secured environment only". - 102 ST applies the Additional Specific Security Functionality policy (AUG1.P.Add-Functions) as specified below. - 103 A new Organisational Security Policiy (OSP) is defined here below: - 104 P.Controlled-ES-Loading is related to the capability provided by the TOE to load Security IC Embedded Software into the NVM after TOE delivery, in a controlled manner, during composite product manufacturing.
+The use of this capability is optional, and depends on the customer's production organization.

-BSI.P.Process-TOE Identification during TOE Development and Production:

-An accurate identification is established for the TOE.
+BSI.P.Process-TOE Identification during TOE Development and Production: An accurate identification is established for the TOE.
 This requires that each instantiation of the TOE carries this unique identification.

-BSI.P.Lim Block Loader Limiting and blocking the loader fuctionality:

-The composite manufacturer uses the Loader for loading of Security IC Embedded Software, user data of the Composite Product or IC Dedicated Support Software in charge of the IC Manufacturer.
+BSI.P.Lim-Block-Loader Limiting and blocking the loader functionality: The composite manufacturer uses the Loader for loading of Security IC Embedded Software, user data of the Composite Product or IC Dedicated Support Software in charge of the IC Manufacturer.
 He limits the capability and blocks the availability of the Loader in order to protect stored data from disclosure and manipulation.